claudiamameli/python_hw_CM/README.md

 # Python Homework Repository - Claudia Mameli

-This repository will be used to contain my Python exercises, scripts and projects cerated during the "300160-1 Practical introduction to programming for biologists" course at Universität Wien".
+This repository contains Python exercises, notes, scripts and projects created during the "300160-1 Practical introduction to programming for biologists" course at Universität Wien".

 ## Repository Structure